 UNO is more than a university.
 We are a diverse community that believes in the power of collaboration.
 All learners who have done the hard work of preparation are welcome here.
-Together, we explore new, innovation ideas, whether in healthcare, public policy, information technology, business, the arts, literature, education, biomechanics, or whichever of our 80 undergraduate and 70 graduate programs.
+Together, we explore new, innovation ideas.
 We address pressing local and international issues.
 We serve others